sebastien46/kunzisoft-hardware-key-driver/README.md

 The client application needs to call a Key Driver activity for a response to be provided.
 For this, one must send an Intent `android.fido.intent.action.HMAC_SECRET_CREATE` with extra data:

 - `String rpId`: The FIDO2 Relying Party ID for which the Credential is being created.
 This will be displayed to the user.
+- `byte[] clientData`: Optional 32-byte blob to be included in the signature for the credential.
+This avoids cases where a previously-created credential is maliciously returned to a new creation request.

 After the user's action, the Key Driver activity will return an extra:

 - `byte[] credentialId`: The FIDO Credential ID that was created.
 This Credential has support for the `hmac-secret` extension and can be used later.
+- `byte[] attestation`: This is a WebAuthn Attested Credential object that may be decoded to verify the returned credential corresponds to the given `clientData` and comes from a satisfactory authenticator.
+- `byte[] clientData`: The encoded representation of the clientData used for the response, used in checking the attestation.

 #### Getting a response for an existing Credential